Website Security: Sensitive docs, robot blocks, and file-system locks

 There are possible solutions to this, however.
 If the solution for managing private assets is intelligent enough to redirect users to the public/private version of a file depending on its settings, then you could avoid those dead ends and broken URLs.

-But that approach comes with a performance overhead (WordPress needs to listen and check for the existence of resources and public/private versions of files on every 404’ing request), and risks leaving a trail which leads directly to your private files.
+But that approach comes with a performance overhead (WordPress needs to listen and check for the existence of resources and public/private versions of files on every 404’ing request) and risks leaving a trail that leads directly to your private files.

 Lastly, if you’re managing any of this functionality through a plugin, disabling or removing that plugin risks your asset management and media URLs breaking, too.

-None of these options are great solutions.
-They get us some of the way, but we inevitably find ourselves stuck in a position where we can’t rely on the server environment behaving the way we expect (at least, not consistently enough, or at a scale which we can use to rely on a stable solution), or we end up creating new problems as we solve for managing exposure.
+None of these options is suitable.
+They get us some of the way to our goals, but we inevitably find ourselves stuck in a position where we can’t rely on the server environment behaving the way we expect (at least, not consistently enough, or at a scale which we can use to rely on a stable solution), or we end up creating new problems as we solve for managing exposure.